 The next day was a struggle thanks to the copious amounts of rum and the fact that we decided to hike up Australia’s highest mountain, Mount Kosciuszko.
 We paid a visit to the Thredbo Information Center and decided on starting the hike at Dead Horse Gap, a carpark just a few kilometers west of the town.
 It’s a great place to start the hike if your short on time but don’t want to cheat yourself by taking the chairlift up.

 The walk from the chairlift is glorious and very easy.
 A metal walkway takes you 90% of the way, wide enough to accommodate every hiker and chairlift rider that wants to tick this off their bucket list.
-The views are spectacular (can you spot the tent in the cover photo?), wide open valleys backed by actual mountain ranges as far as the eye can see, and even a few patches of crusty snow left to roll around in.
+The views are spectacular, wide open valleys backed by actual mountain ranges as far as the eye can see, and even a few patches of crusty snow left to roll around in.

-When you reach the end of the walkway, you’ll see the path winding around what I can only describe as a gentle, rolling hill, known as Mount Kosciuszko, the highest mountain in Australia.
-I laughed a lot because it was hill-arious….
-Before you start the final ascent you’ll find toilets here but don’t stop for lunch yet, you want to wait until you reach the top.
+When you reach the end of the walkway, you’ll see the path winding around what I can only describe as a gentle hill, known as Mount Kosciuszko, the highest mountain in Australia.
+I laughed a lot because it was hill-arious… Before you start the final ascent you’ll find toilets here but don’t stop for lunch yet, you want to wait until you reach the top.

 We spent that night back at Leatherbarrel Camping Area but you can choose to drive an hour further to the very large (and also free) Geehi Flats Campground which stretches out along a wide, peaceful river.
 The next day we took the epic mountain road north to Yarrangobilly, arriving at Yarrangobilly Village Campground, another wonderful free site with room to spare along a rushing river.